Solent Sea Steam Packet Company: History

 In early 1841, the company purchased Glasgow from the Lymington, Yarmouth, Cowes and Portsmouth Steam Packet Company, and after refitting, was deployed on the service between Lymington and Yarmouth, operating three or four passages a day.

-In March 1841 they entered into a contract with the Post Office for the conveyance of mail between Lymington and Yarmouth.

-By 1842, the company had acquired another vessel, Solent, which was running from Lymington to Yarmouth, Cowes, Ryde and Portsmouth.
+In March 1841, the company entered into a contract with the Post Office for the conveyance of mail between Lymington and Yarmouth.
+By 18the next year, the company had acquired another vessel, Solent, which was running from Lymington to Yarmouth, Cowes, Ryde and Portsmouth.

 In 1858, Red Lion was added to the fleet to handle additional traffic brought by the railway.
 The company changed its name to the Solent Steam Packet Company in 1861.

 A second Solent replaced the first on 3 November 1863.
 Mayflower joined the fleet on 6 July 1866 had been built in Newcastle; she was tastefully fitted and comfortable.
 As well as plying to Yarmouth, she made excursion runs to Bournemouth, but was disposed of after 1878.